Financial Aid is of three sources federal, state and private.

 f.
 The Ready To Work Card will be issued confirming all student employment paperwork is complete and you can begin working.

 g.
-Student is responsible for accurately completing timesheets, handing in their timesheets for approval, on a timely basis to their Supervisor for submission to the Financial Aid Office or the One Stop window.
+Student is responsible for accurately completing timesheets, handing in their timesheets for approval, on a timely basis to their Supervisor for submission to the Office of Financial Aidor the One-Stop Center.

 h.
 Every pay period you will receive an email notification of your FWS earnings YTD.